ewanhowell5195/MinecraftTitleGenerator/README.md

 [
   {
     "id": "font-id", // Font ID (required)
-    "author": "Ewan Howell", // Font author (required) "height": 36, // Character height, including border, but not characters that go above or below the baselines, such as a comma (required)
+    "name": "Font Name", // The name of the font if it doesn't match the ID (optional) "description": "A description", // A description of what the font is (optional) "author": "Ewan Howell", // Font author (required) "height": 36, // Character height, including border, but not characters that go above or below the baselines, such as a comma (required)
     "border": 212, // The Y coordinate of the top of the border UV (required)